AlipYalikun/youtube-summarizer-chrome-extension/README.md

 5. Efficient Processing: Employs asynchronous JavaScript and modern web APIs to ensure efficient data retrieval and processing.

 ## How it Works
-The extension operates through a simple user interface within the Chrome browser.
+YouSum operates through a simple user interface within the Chrome browser.
 Upon installation, users can activate the extension while watching YouTube videos.
-By clicking the designated button, the extension extracts the video's transcript and sends it to an external service for summarization.
+By clicking the designated button, the extension extracts the video's transcript and sends it to an AI API endpoint for summarization.
 The summarized content is then displayed to the user, offering a condensed version of the original transcript.
 Additionally, users have the option to listen to the summarized content using the built-in text-to-speech functionality.

 ## How to use
 1. Clone the repository to your local machine: `git clone https://github.com/yourusername/youtube-transcript-summarizer-extension.git